 “Reason” is how we come to know based on logic and experience.
 Philosophy is the study of truth influenced by reason.
 Reason provides the fundamentals of faith and makes revelations believable.
 Without reason, faith is pure superstition as Bishop Robert Barron would argue.

 Human reason is weak and prone to mistakes.
 Without revelation, reason cannot be fully correct.
 Faith inspires reason to discover truths and protects a person from intellectual pride.
-Philosophical pride prevents a person from understanding the truth and the person is disordered.
+Philosophical pride prevents a person from understanding the truth and the person becomes disordered.
 Making truth more palatable and watered down to pander to the masses results in a corruption of truth, and this resembles Adam before the Fall.

 As such, both faith and reason are necessary for the life of all people.